Georeferencing#

 Georeferencing in QGIS#

 In QGIS, the Georeferencer tool is used for this process.
-Users manually place control points on the raster image and match them to corresponding locations in a reference dataset.
-The software then uses these points to transform the image, adjusting its scale, rotation, and position to accurately overlay it with other geospatial layers.
+T Users manually place control points on the raster image and and assigning them a geographic coordinate, either by enter the coordinates manually, or selecting the corresponding point in the QGIS map canvas.
+These points serve as reference points for the georeferencing algorithm to add geographic coordinates to each pixel in the raster.
+The algorithm then transforms the image, adjusting its scale, rotation, and position to accurately overlay it with other geospatial layers.
 Georeferenced images become valuable for digitizing features and conducting spatial analyses within a GIS.

 There are several transformation algorithms available in QGIS to gereference a map.
 If the map is in the same CRS and only needs to be rotated, a linear transformation is sufficient.
 However, if the image or map is in a different CRS or is visibly skewed, a polynomial transformation is needed.
 The more complex the transformation algorithm is, the more Ground Control points you need.